worthmine/Text-vCard-Precisely/README.md

 ## label()

-**It's DEPRECATED from 4.0** You can use this method Just ONLY in vCard3.0
+**It's DEPRECATED in vCard4.0** You can use this method Just ONLY in vCard3.0

 # For operating files with multiple vCards